rubymotion-community/BubbleWrap/README.md

 # BubbleWrap for RubyMotion

-A collection of (tested) helpers and wrappers used to wrap CocoaTouch code and provide more Ruby like APIs.
+A collection of (tested) helpers and wrappers used to wrap Cocoa Touch and AppKit code and provide more Ruby like APIs.

 [BubbleWrap website](http://bubblewrap.io)
 [BubbleWrap mailing list](https://groups.google.com/forum/#!forum/bubblewrap)